On the Structure of Information: Conclusion

-a general version of the Pythagorean theorem.
-In particular, Bregman divergences (uniquely \cite{Banerjee2005a}) keep the property of the square error, by which the divergence from $X$ to $Y$ can be written as the divergence of $X$ to its orthogonal projection $\mathbb E[X|\sigma]$ in $\sigma$ plus the divergence of the projection to $Y\in\sigma$.
+a general version of the Pythagorean theorem \cite{Csiszar1991}.
+In particular, Bregman divergences (uniquely) keep the property of the square error, by which the divergence from $X$ to $Y$ can be written as the divergence of $X$ to its orthogonal projection $\mathbb E[X|\mathcal F]$ plus the divergence of the projection to the $\mathcal F$-measurable $Y$.